Skip to main content

 Security reports use a separate disclosure path.

 Do not include customer data or active secrets in an initial report.
-The published security contact provides scope, response expectations, and safe-harbor boundaries.
+The repository publishes a dedicated contact and scope, but continuous mailbox monitoring and counsel-reviewed safe-harbor language remain production launch requirements.

 View security.txt